Optimal tests of the composite null hypothesis arising in mediation analysis

 The over-conservativeness and underpoweredness problems faced by the traditional tests of products of coefficients are in fact exacerbated in higher dimensions.
-For instance, the generalization of the joint significance test to $\ell$ that rejects when the Wald tests corresponding to $H_{1,0}, H_{2,0}, \ldots, H_{\ell,0}$ all reject, where $H_{i,0}: \delta_i=0$ for all $i-1,\ldots,\ell$.
-Thus, when $\delta^*=0_{\ell}$, the rejection probability of the joint significance test will be $\alpha^{\ell}$.
+For instance, the generalization of the joint significance test to $\ell$ rejects when the $\ell$ Wald tests corresponding to ``$\delta_j=0$'' against ``$\delta_j\neq 0$'' reject the nulls for their corresponding alternatives for all $j=1,\ldots,\ell$.
+Thus, under $\bm{\delta}=\bm{0_{\ell}}$, the rejection probability of the joint significance test will be $\alpha^{\ell}$.
 For $\alpha=0.05$ and $\ell=3$, for example, this will be 0.000125.

-The minimax optimal test does not have an obvious unique natural extension to the setting with more than two coefficients.
-Nevertheless, for unit fraction values of $\alpha$, we can prove the existence of deterministic similar tests that are symmetric with respect to negations.
+The minimax optimal test lacks an obvious unique natural extension to the setting with more than two coefficients.
+Nevertheless, for unit fraction $\alpha$, we can prove the existence of deterministic similar tests that are symmetric with respect to negations.
 For $\ell=3$, these tests can be constructed using Latin squares of order $\alpha^{-1}$.
 If the Latin square is totally symmetric, then the test will also be symmetric with respect to permutations.
 We only provide the result for $\ell=3$; however, we conjecture that these can be readily generalized to higher dimensions using Latin hypercubes, provided they exist for the choice of $\ell$ and $\alpha$.

-Given a Latin square of order $\alpha^{-1}$, $A$, let $1,\ldots,\alpha^{-1}$ be the set of symbols populating $A$, and let $A_{i,j}$ denote the symbol in the $i$-th row and $j$-th column of $A$.
+Given a Latin square of order $\alpha^{-1}$, $\bm{A}$, let $1,\ldots,\alpha^{-1}$ be the set of symbols populating $\bm{A}$, and let $A_{i,j}$ denote the symbol in the $i$-th row and $j$-th column of $\bm{A}$.
 Define $c_k:= \Phi^{-1}\{(1 + k\alpha)/2\}$ for all $k=0,\ldots,\alpha^{-1}$.
-We define the rejection region $R^{\dag}\in\mathbb{R}^3$ corresponding to $A$ to be the following union of open hyperrectangles in the nonnegative orthant of $\mathbb{R}^3$:
+We define the rejection region $R^{\dag}\in\mathbb{R}^3$ corresponding to $\bm{A}$ to be the following union of open hyperrectangles in the nonnegative orthant of $\mathbb{R}^3$: